The ARIES team

 Ioannis N. Athanasiadis

-I am a Research Fellow studying ecosystem services at the University of Southampton, United Kingdom.
-My research interests focus on the interaction between people and nature; including monitoring, modelling and mapping natural resources and their use to help achieve sustainable use, with a particular focus on African tropical forests and food security.
-I currently work on two Ecosystem Services for Poverty Alleviation (ESPA) projects, namely Attaining Sustainable Services from Ecosystems through Trade-off Scenarios (ASSETS) and Which Ecosystem Service Models Best Capture the Needs of the Rural Poor (WISER).
-Previously, I worked on the Valuing the Arc project which aimed to improve knowledge of the ecosystem services provided by the Eastern Arc Mountains of Tanzania, of their contribution to human welfare, and to find solutions to managing these services in a sustainable way.
-Specifically, I was based within the carbon-related services module; focusing on measuring and modelling carbon storage and sequestration within the forests and woodlands of the Eastern Arc and on estimating the value of these services.
+I am a Lecturer in Environmental Geography at Bangor University, United Kingdom.
+My research interests focus on the interaction between people and nature; including monitoring, modelling and mapping natural resources and their use to help achieve sustainable use, with a particular focus on African tropical forests, food security and migration.
+Examples of my past work include two Ecosystem Services for Poverty Alleviation () projects (namely Attaining Sustainable Services from Ecosystems through Trade-off Scenarios () and Which Ecosystem Service Models Best Capture the Needs of the Rural Poor (WISER)), and the (which aimed to improve knowledge of the ecosystem services provided by the Eastern Arc Mountains of Tanzania, of their contribution to human welfare, and to find solutions to managing these services in a sustainable way).

 I working on communication plans for Climate Change and Ecosystem Services Knowledge Dissemination at BC3, host institution of the ARIES project.
 I have a degrees in Political Sciences and Sociology (University of Deusto), a MBA in Executive Management (University of Deusto) and a Master´s degree in International Trade (University of Deusto and Official Chamber of Commerce, Industry and Shipping of Gipuzkoa).
 I came to BC3 following 15 years working in managerial, marketing and sales positions at various major Basque companies.